 For Nuclear Medicine Technology, job shadowing is the process of spending time with Nuclear Medicine Technologists during their working day as they do their work and image patients.
-For the SCSU Nuclear Medicine Technology program, we require 12 hours of job shadowing, which should be done as soon as possible.
+For the SCSU Nuclear Medicine Technology program, we require 8 hours of job shadowing, which should be done as soon as possible.
 (Prior to March 28, 2016, the requirement was 12 hours; only 8 hours are required now).
 Do not wait to do the job shadowing.
 You may do the shadowing at any hospital that does Nuclear Medicine imaging.
 Record your job shadowing hours using this form: NMDTJobShadowingReportForm (click on link to access Acrobat file).
 The form requires the signature of a supervisor in the department where the job shadowing was done.
 If you need a new copy of the form, always obtain the latest version here using the link provided.

 Where can I do job shadowing in St. Cloud?

 You can do the job shadowing at any hospital that does nuclear imaging.
 If you need a contact in St. Cloud, please feel free to contact Joy Mooney, St. Cloud Hospital.
 E-mail: joy dot mooney at centracare dot com [replace "at" with "@" before sending, etc.].